jqwik-team/jqwik/documentation/src/docs/include/combining-arbitraries.md

 #### Combining Arbitraries vs Flat Mapping

 Combining arbitraries with each other can also be achieved through [flat mapping](#flat-mapping).
-So, the valid people arbitrary from above could also be written as:
+So, the `validPeople` provider method from above could also be written as:

 ```java
 @Provide